Maria Jeritza – born Marie Jedličková (6 Oct. 1887 – 10 July 1982)

 The Villa in the Spring of 2016.
 A busy and slightly rainy day, and the 10A bus is on its way down the hill towards Gersthof.
 Opposite the road is the beautiful Türkenschanzpark, with the wooden Pavillion (left), rebuilt just a few years ago.

-This view was probably photographed from the balcony of Jeritza’s villa, around 1910.
-You can see the same Pavillion as in the above photo from 2016.
-In the background there is the ‘Paulinenwarte’, the observation tower that could also be seen from the Cottage Sanatorium, which is focused in a series of blog entries.
+The postcard below gives an idea of the view of the Jeritza Villa with the ‘Paulinenwarte’, the observation tower that could also be seen from the Cottage Sanatorium, which is focused in a series of blog entries.

-Let‘s go back to the Spring of 2016.
-Here is a photo series of the Villa in the gentle sunlight of a Spring morning.
+Here is a photo series of the Villa in the gentle sunlight of a Spring morning in 2016.

 Finally one more step back in time to the 1950‘s, when the house was used as a location spot for an Austrian film.
 The photo below is taken from a house that had not been built yet.